cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

   }
   ```

-  The packet and channel callbacks defined by `IBCModule` run from IBC Core to the base application; the methods defined by `ICS4Wrapper` run from base application to core IBC.
+  The packet and channel callbacks defined by `IBCModule` run from IBC Core to the base application; the methods defined by `ICS4Wrapper` run from the base application to IBC Core.

   </HighlightBox>

-  In the code snippet below, 3 different stacks are defined:
+  In the code snippet below, three different stacks are defined:

     <ExpansionPanel title="Example code">

     ```go
-        // create IBC stacks by combining middleware with base application
+        // create IBC stacks by combining middleware with the base application
         // NOTE: since middleware2 is stateless it does not require a Keeper
         // stack 1 contains mw1 -> mw3 -> transfer
         stack1 := mw1.NewIBCMiddleware(mw3.NewIBCMiddleware(transferIBCModule, mw3Keeper), mw1Keeper)